 - Down hairs – The soft, and wavy hairs which make up the undercoat

-KRT71 (keratin 71) is a gene which is responsible for hair keritinisation within the hair follicle.
+KRT71 (keratin 71) is a gene that is responsible for hair keritinisation within the hair follicle.
 KRT71re causes follicular dysplasia due to an alteration of keritinisation.

 Unlike other cat breeds which have been developed from spontaneous mutations, the gene responsible for the Devon Rex coat is cosmetic only and has no impact on the overall health of the breed.
 However, the Devon Rex does have a higher incidence of certain genetic diseases which have been listed above.

-No, Devon Rexes don’t need a bath, unless their coat is contaminated with a substance (oil, dirt etc).
+Do Devon Rexes need baths?
+Devon Rex cats don’t need a bath, unless their coat is contaminated with a substance (oil, dirt etc).
 Some pet owners choose to bathe their cats, but in most cases, it isn’t necessary.
 Cats do benefit from a weekly groom to remove loose hairs.

 In addition to the awn and down hairs, the Devon also has sparse guard hairs, which are short and rexed compared to normal-coated cats.
 Devon Rex coats are looser with a more open curl compared to the waved coat of the Cornish Rex.